[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 has a lot of various input remaps for various devices.

-ability to change absolute and relative modes for mouse deltas.
+possibility to change absolute and relative modes for mouse deltas.

 • Mouse2Joystick (Github)

-same as above. changes XY on constant cursor movement.
+changes XY coordinates on CONSTANT cursor movement.

 movement is limited when screen boundaries are reached.